 Regular back-up of data

 Regularly back up all information, including operating system, applications, software, and data.

 Customer-sensitive information can be thrown in the trash without knowing the consequences.
 Printed documents with confidential information should not be left unattended.
 Organizations should have strict rules around document printing procedures.
 Also, any material with such information must be securely placed under locks or disposed of safely and responsibly.

 What is your cyber threat contingency plan?

 Cyber Risk Insurance is a type of general insurance that covers businesses and individuals against internet-based liability and risks such as data breaches, business interruptions, and network damage.
 Cyber security insurance has two categories of cyber liability coverage: first-party and third-party.
-While first-party coverage includes direct losses to a business or individual, the third-party coverage involves claims and legal actions taken by clients.
+While first-party coverage includes direct losses to a business or individual, third-party coverage involves claims and legal actions taken by clients.

 Cyber threats are getting more advanced; cyber security insurance products are increasingly being purchased alongside IT services.
 There is significant growth in cyber security insurance policies in the last two years.

 At Bryson Insurance, we support business leaders by assessing their data security to advise how much cyber insurance coverage they need to survive a potential cyber risk and design customized cyber security insurance policies.